whitemike889/VimeoNetworking/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] New classes have Documentation
 - [ ] New public methods have Documentation

-#### Submodules

-- *If this PR relies on pull requested changes to submodules, provide the PR link(s) below.*

-- *Briefly state what the changes to submodule(s) accomplish.
-Add a more detailed implementation summary to the submodule PR description(s).*

 #### Implementation Summary

 - *Identify the core components that were added or changed, and briefly state the reasoning behind these changes.*